 If your cat’s under-bed retreat creates challenges for cleaning or concerns about accessibility, consider modifications that maintain the hiding spot while addressing your needs.
 Bed risers can provide easier access for cleaning while maintaining the enclosed feeling cats crave.

 Storage solutions like under-bed drawers can create designated cat spaces while organizing your belongings.
-The key is ensuring any modifications preserve the security and comfort that originally attracted your cat to the location.
+The objective is ensuring any modifications preserve the security and comfort that originally attracted your cat to the location.

 Encouraging Voluntary Emergence